Development Evaluation Policy

 Prioritisation

 We focus evaluations on the highest priority issues in our programs.
 Focusing on areas where there is the greatest demand for evidence and improvement will ensure evaluations add value and are used.
-This includes the need for accountability, particularly for large investments.
+This includes the need for accountability, particularly for large investments, and to assess impact.

 Priority evaluation topics may include areas where there are significant evidence gaps that need to be filled so we can make better decisions; issues that pose significant risks to the effectiveness of our work; or interventions which are high priority for the Australian Government and our partners.